 The North Pine Dam Optimisation Study (NPDOS) final report (PDF, 5.6MB) presents a range options for the management of the North Pine Dam during the event of a flood.

-The study is in response to Recommendations 17.3 and 17.9 of the Queensland Flood Commission of Inquiry's final report.
-The findings of the study will be presented to government in early 2014.
+This study was completed in response to recommendations of the Queensland Flood Commission of Inquiry's final report.

-The dam has a catchment area of approximately 345 km2, receiving approximately 1,200 mm of rainfall annually, mostly occurring in summer.
+The dam has a catchment area of approximately 345 km2, receiving approximately 1,200 mm of rainfall annually, mostly occurring during the summer months.